openshift/microshift/test/image-blueprints-bootc/README.md

 |group2| Average  | Current source artifacts on RHEL
 |group3| Average  | Current source artifacts on CentOS (with 1 exception)

+> Note:
+> * Total build times are up to 15 minutes.
-> Note: The `rhel94-bootc-source-isolated.image-bootc` file is an exception in
+> * The `rhel94-bootc-source-isolated.image-bootc` file is an exception in
-> `group4` as it uses RHEL.
+>   `group3` as it uses RHEL.
 This is done not to create a group with a single
 >   file.